open-sauced/intro/CONTRIBUTING.md

 ## Adding a New Section to a Chapter

 If your content falls under the category of one of the course chapters, please add it to the chapter by creating a subheading (heading 2).
+Otherwise, you can [add a brand new chapter](#adding-a-new-chapter-and-adding-it-to-the-sidebar).

-Otherwise, you can add a new chapter.
+See the [Using Markdown for Intro to Open Source Course](#using-markdown-for-intro-to-open-source-course) section for details about how to use Markdown in this project.

 ### Adding Definitions to the Glossary